 Washington State traffic court is fun to watch.
 Drivers bring wildly inventive defenses and a surprising number win.
-This post is intended to support the efforts of DIY minded folks who don't have money to hire an attorney, but desperately want a fair shake at a contested hearing for a speeding ticket.
+This blog post provides some information to help orient DIY minded drivers to what they are up against if they contest a ticket.

 Disclaimer